Olathe White Collar Crime Attorney

 - Prior criminal record – Previous offenses can result in enhanced penalties.

-What are the Penalties for White Collar Crimes?
+What Are the Penalties for White Collar Crimes?

-Convictions for white collar crimes can result in severe penalties.
+Convictions for white-collar crimes can result in severe penalties.
 Some of the most common include:

 Financial Penalties